-Combine almond meal, shredded coconut, cocoa powder, and salt in a small bowl.
-Add a few dashes of cayenne, to taste (I added 7).
+- Combine almond meal, shredded coconut, cocoa powder, and salt in a small bowl.
+Add a few dashes of cayenne powder, to taste (I added 7).
 Mix well.

-Add the coconut oil, honey, and vanilla.
-Stir until combined.
-It will have a slightly crumbly texture, but shouldn't be totally dry or too soft.
+- Add the coconut oil, honey, and vanilla; stir until well combined.
+The mixture will have a slightly crumbly texture, but shouldn't be totally dry or too soft.

-After 30 minutes, remove the mixture from the refrigerator and form your cookies.
-Take about a tablespoon of the “dough,” and press it firmly together and gently form it into a small cookie, smoothing out any jagged edges.
+- After mixture has chilled, take a tablespoon of the dough and press it firmly together and gently form it into a small cookie, smoothing out any jagged edges.
 Repeat with the remaining dough.